rsyncOSX/RsyncOSXdocs/content/post/Snapshots.md

 ## Create a snapshot

 To create a snapshot task select `snapshot` as type in [add tasks](/post/addconfigurations/).
 Do **not** copy and paste command for execution within a terminal window.
-RsyncOSX saves the number `n` to the configuration.
+RsyncUI saves the number `n` to the task.
 The number `n` is the next snapshot number.
+The number n is used when computing the parameter for rsync and is picked up from the configuration.

 ## Snapshot administration